-Budget, precept, anticipated income and proposed expenditure 2017/18
+Budget, Precept, anticipated income and proposed expenditure 2019/20

-This budget will allow West Midlands Police to continue with its
+This budget will mean that West Midlands Police does not shrink

 In official Government documents, the Home Office and Treasury

 expects that all Police Crime and Commissioners will increase the

 precept by the maximum amount.
 Therefore it is essentially a

 Government expectation that police precepts are increased by the